Our Guardian Angel Reaction to Sin

 When Jesus carried the sins of the inhabitants of this world, God turned His face away so that Jesus cried out saying, “Eloi, Eloi, lema sabachthani?” which means, “My God, My God why have you forsaken me?”
 (Mathew 27:46).
 At the cross, Jesus felt complete separated from His Father which pierced His holy heart with great pain.

 So, following the same principle, we can conclude that our guardian angels also turn their faces away when we sin.
-This is because angels have emotions (good angels-Luke 2:13 and evil angels-James 2:19; Revelation 12:17).
+This is because these holy beings have emotions (good angels-Luke 2:13 and evil angels-James 2:19; Revelation 12:17).
 Holy guardian angels can be grieved and experience pain when we choose to do evil instead of good.

 Humans should abstain from breaking God’s will “for we are made a spectacle unto the world, and to angels, and to men” (1 Corinthians 4:9).
 Our world is a stage on which the conflict between sin and righteousness, truth and error, is being carried out before an intensely interested audience consisting of the inhabitants of heaven (Hebrews 10:32, 33).